-Why Photographing The Grand Canyon in Black and White
+Why and How Photographing The Grand Canyon in Black and White

 The Grand Canyon is one of the most famous landscapes in the world.
 The list of superlatives is not long enough to describe it.
 It is also one of the most photographed.
 Black and white is certainly the best photographic technique to show the richness and variety of the landscapes within this mythical place.